 It is recognized and agreed that all of the provisions of this Collective Agreement apply to externally funded Type A positions but that only non-monetary provisions of this Collective Agreement apply to Type B positions.
 The articles which do not apply to Type B Residents are listed in Appendix A.

-RDoS and the Employer acknowledge and agree that Saskatchewan health care facilities are owned and operated by the Saskatchewan Health Authority and that those corporations have exclusive jurisdiction over such facilities.
-Consequently, RDoS and the Employer agree that this Collective Agreement cannot bind such the Saskatchewan Health Authority.
-It is further agreed that the Employer will engage in meaningful consultation with RDoS, pursuant to Article 6.1 of this Collective Agreement, to determine points of issue and/or disagreement with the Saskatchewan Health Authority and their policies with respect to Residents, and will make every reasonable effort to resolve such issues and/or disagreements in a manner consistent with the terms of this Collective Agreement and the educational objectives of the College of Medicine.
+RDoS and the Employer acknowledge and agree that Saskatchewan health care facilities are owned and operated by the Saskatchewan Health Authority and that those corporations have exclusive jurisdiction over facilities.
+Consequently, RDoS and the Employer agree that this Collective Agreement cannot bind the Saskatchewan Health Authority.
+It is further agreed that the Employer will engage in meaningful consultation with RDoS, pursuant to Article 6.1 of this Collective Agreement, to determine points of issue and/or disagreement with the Saskatchewan Health Authority and their policies with respect to Residents, and will make every reasonable effort to resolve issues and/or disagreements in a manner consistent with the terms of this Collective Agreement and the educational objectives of the College of Medicine.
 For greater clarity, the terms of employment, which are reasonably expected to be provided by the Saskatchewan Health Authority to Residents, are set out at Appendix ‘B’ of this agreement.

 Residents agree to abide by all bylaws, rules and regulations, which are not inconsistent with this Collective Agreement, at any health care facility in which they may receive their training or employment.